WhoIsConch/SimpleCTE/README.md

 ## Installation

-Simply download and run the executable file, found in the [releases](https://github.com/WhoIsConch/SimpleCTE/releases).
-SimpleCTE requires no further installation.
+SimpleCTE requires Python 3.10 or higher and Python's `virtualenv` package to be installed.
+Once these requirements are met, SimpleCTE can be run using its `run.ps1` file found in the top-level directory of this repository.
+This script will create a new virtual environment, install all necessary dependencies, then run the program.

 SimpleCTE has not been tested to run on any operating system other than Windows 10 and 11.